What Is a Multi-Family Property?

 - Determine the Cap Rate

 - Hire a Property Manager

 1. Understand the Risks

-Before deciding to purchase a multifamily property, it's essential to understand the risks.
+Before deciding to invest in multi-family property, it's essential to understand the risks.
 It's a significant investment with many variables that can affect your bottom line.
 So be prepared to crunch the numbers and do some serious due diligence before purchasing.
 But, as long as you're willing to accept the risks and do the work, you should have a very lucrative investment.

 2. Use the 50% Rule